Wednesday, 18 April 2018

 The inscription stone of the Barracks building

-LOCATION OF THE VICTORY MEMORIAL BLIND SCHOOL :CLICK HERE
+LOCATION OF THE VICTORY MEMORIAL BLIND SCHOOL: CLICK HERE

-Blind school view from road side
+Blind school view from the roadside

-Stairs to first floor
+Stairs to the first floor

 Barracks corridor